 Now, let’s dive deeper into the eight things you should tell your pessimistic boss about the state of SEO in 2017.

-A well-thought out SEO strategy will take time to show results.
-So, it can be hard for your boss to understand its benefits if you don’t have the numbers yet to show progress.
+A well-thought-out SEO strategy will take time to show results.
+So, it can be hard for your boss to understand how SEO can help your business if you don’t have the numbers yet to show progress.

 But one thing that might resonate with the desires of your boss is that SEO can give you a competitive advantage.